HOW TO PLAN A PERFECT TRIP TO ULURU in 2023

 How to save money on your visit to the rock

-First of all, you need to accept that this is not a budget holiday but there are ways to reduce your costs a little.
+First, you need to accept that this is not a budget holiday, but there are ways to reduce your costs a little.

 - Buy your National Park pass online and make sure you select the 5-day option.
 It’s no more expensive than the standard 3-day pass.